ffich/NiclaV_RS485_Carrier/Software/ModbusRTUSlave/README.md

-# Modbus RTU LED Controller for Arduino Nicla Vision (MicroPython)
+# Modbus LED Controller Example

 This project demonstrates how to implement a **Modbus RTU Slave** over **RS485** using the **Arduino Nicla Vision Carrier** with **MicroPython**.
 It allows controlling an LED (on **D3**) via Modbus RTU commands, providing feedback and debug information through the serial console.